vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 </details>

-### 6. Run sidechain cluster
+### 6. Run childchain cluster

-Now that we have set up the rootchain and created the chain configuration, we can run the sidechain cluster.
-In this example, we'll run a sidechain cluster of four Edge clients.
+Now that we have set up the rootchain and created the chain configuration, we can run the childchain cluster.
+In this example, we'll run a childchain cluster of four Edge clients.

-To run a sidechain cluster, we'll use the polygon-edge server command with the following options:
+To run a childchain cluster, we'll use the polygon-edge server command with the following options:

 - `--data-dir`: specifies the data directory for the blockchain network
 - `--chain`: specifies the chain configuration file for the blockchain network